scoconno/scoconno.github.io/Teaching/Examined/Meaning/Handout2.md

 ---
 layout: default
-title: The Meaning of Life 2
+title: Optimism with God
 ---

+# Optimism about the meaning of life: God

 ## Introduction